Kim Tae-Hee Is A True Aries, Actress Celebrates Her Birthday With Singer Rain

 June-born Rain is a Cancer.
 Often, the personality traits of Aries and Cancer are not generally conducive to a long-lasting relationship.
 According to Horoscopes, sparks are bound to fly during the courtship stage, but the flames are bound to consume the partnership like a house on fire.
 However, Rain and Kim Tae-hee have stood the test of time and committed to a life of everlasting respect and loyalty.

 Singer Rain’s relationship goals are simple.
 With a beautiful, talented wife by his side, he is sure to be a better man than ever.
-The MTV Award-winng singer asks for nothing, but a simple, normal family life.
+The MTV Award-winning singer asks for nothing, but a simple, normal family life.

+Rain & Kim Tae Hee wearing Dior Spring/Summer 2017 Collection for Harper's Bazaar Korea ❤ @29rain #JungJiHoon #KimTaeHee #Dior #DiorHomme ???? pic.twitter.com/gtxb39aVg7

 “I think the ideal happiness in marriage is to live happy and healthy with children, just like what older people say.
 For me, it is like a ‘standard’ of an ideal father to work during the weekdays and spend the weekends with your family,” he said.